Every year, The Carlson Law Firm raises funds for a local San Antonio non-profit organization…

 Ways to Serve Your Community this MLK Day

+Many people are avoiding hospitals during the pandemic.
+However, car accidents and other incidents that leave people catastrophically injured mean there is still a need for blood donations.
 In addition to patients who require regular blood transfusions, the end of the year brings an uptick in car crash victims and fewer blood donors.
 This unfortunate mix depletes blood reserves across the country during the holiday season.
 Often, people who donate blood regularly get busy with holiday schedules including travel and celebrations.
 As a result, many miss their donor appointments.
 This year, MLK Day falls just three weeks into the new year and almost half of the working population has a day off.
 Using this time to donate blood will not only make a difference in the world but will impact the lives of the lucky individuals who receive your donation in their time of need.

-Donate Gently Used Clothes and Shoes
+Donate Gently Used Clothes, Shoes and Other Items

 Fill two needs with one deed and use your day off to declutter your closet and help others.
 Items that you no longer wear such as shoes, coats, pants, shirts, blouses and even purses and eyeglasses can become another person’s treasure.
 Donate your items to a worthy cause dedicated to improving the lives of those in need.
 Purging your closet to help those in need is a great way to spend your day off while doing good.
 Check out the following organizations to find a worthy cause you support: